almende/eve/index.md

 The project aims to develop an open protocol for communication between software agents.
 Eve is designed as a decentral, scalable system for autonomously acting agents.
-Eve uses the existing world wide web as platform, and uses existing protocols for communication (HTTP, XMPP, JSON-RPC).
+Eve uses the existing world wide web as platform, and uses existing protocols for communication (JSON-RPC over HTTP and XMPP).

 Eve is being developed by [Almende](http://www.almende.com), a Dutch research company specialized in information and communication technologies.